- Research at Western

 All conflicts of interest of committee members will be declared and recorded.

 At any meeting of the BRSC, a quorum is one half (or if one half is not a whole number, the whole number next higher than one half) of the total number of its members then in office.
-No matter will be approved without a person with the relevant expertise being present.
+No matter relating to gene technology matters will be approved without the independent member being present or consulted.

 In addition the committee will: